 It is no big secret that I’m a girl on the go.
 It’s mid April.
 I’ve been on three trips with my family this year and one solo trip.
 As we look toward the end of the school year and summer vacation for my kids, more travel is on the horizon…you know us.
 Always going somewhere.
 Today, I want to talk to you about big changes with one of my favorite travel partners, Vacation Rentals By Owner, better known as VRBO.
 VRBO is now Vrbo and I’m going to tell you about the changes as well as some of the new features such as Vrbo Trip Boards.

 This post is written in partnership with Vrbo All opinions are mine.
+Links in this post may be affiliate/commission earning links.

 Honestly?
 I get caught between the “I want to go everywhere” to “We need to stay home for a while.”
 While we’ve tried to stay more balanced this year and be more purposeful about where we travel and when, there’s still a big world out there that needs exploring.
 We stayed home for an entire month, plus.
 We rolled back into town from our trip to Decatur Texas on December 30th and we stayed stayed put until President’s Day weekend, when we explored the Palo Duro Canyon area (up around Amarillo, Texas.)